 Chewing on her lip, she took a deep breath.

-“I used to ogle the angel paintings and descriptions.
+"I used to ogle the angel paintings and descriptions.
 I liked everything holy because it was a simple concept.
 Kids my age wanted to become an astronaut.
-I wanted to become a saint,” she grinned into her drink, “I didn’t know it wouldn’t pay, then.”
+I wanted to become a saint," she grinned, "I didn’t know it wouldn’t pay, then"

-“Well, then I guess it just had to be told.
-I’ll get out of your hair,” she said and nearly, nearly managed to leave the encounter behind, but his swift fingers wrapped around her wrist stopped her at the very last minute.
+"Well," Heather sighed, "As much fun as this was, I’ll get out of your hair," she said and nearly, nearly managed to leave the encounter behind, but his swift fingers wrapping around her wrist stopped her at the very last minute.

-She ripped her hand free, then slammed the Negroni.
-“Okay, smartass.
+She ripped her hand free and slammed it down onto the counter.
+"Okay, smartass.
 I regret not being closer to my sister.
 There.
-Happy?”
+Happy?"

 His eyebrows lifted.
 "Is she dead?"